 The ready-available palace and settlement, with minimal overburden and with limited previous excavations, allows us to use modern methods to gain insights into some of the most important topics relevant to the understanding of complex human societies.

-The summer field school offers a three-credit course in methods and techniques in field archaeology through the University of Haifa, able to transfer back to many other international institutions.
-The Mediterranean Field Program at Tel Kabri aims to introduce the student to archaeological field experience, using the site of Tel Kabri, the western Galilee, and the larger region of Israel.
-This course in particular will train the student in the methods and techniques of modern field archaeology.
-The aim is to enable the student to acquire and develop the skills required for proper excavation and recording.
-Emphasis is placed on basic field technique and strategy, stratigraphical analysis, documentation, and chronological tools.
+The summer field school offers a three-credit course in methods and techniques in field archaeology through the University of Haifa, which can be transferred back to many other international institutions.
+The Mediterranean Field Program at Tel Kabri aims to introduce students to archaeological field experience, using the site of Tel Kabri, the western Galilee and the larger region of Israel.
+This course in particular will train students in the methods and techniques of modern field archaeology.
+The aim is to enable students to acquire and develop the skills required for proper excavation and recording.
+Emphasis is placed on basic field technique and strategy, stratigraphical analysis, documentation and chronological tools.
 In addition to site work, the field school includes a lecture component that covers related topics.